Polymer/old-docs-site/0.5/docs/polymer/polymer.md

     <app-globals id="globals" firstname="Addy" lastname="Osmani"></app-globals>

-This second version of `app-globals` has a slightly different API than the first.
-The global variables are properties of the `values` object instead of direct properties of `app-globals`.
-Setting values using attributes imposes two
-limitations: the values must be strings, and the variable names are lowercase.
+Setting values using attributes imposes two limitations: the values must be strings, and the variable names are lowercase.
 (See [Attribute case sensitivity](#attrcase) for more information.)

-To use this `<app-globals>` element with the previous `<my-component>` example, you'd need to update the paths that refer to the global variables (for example `$.globals.values.lastname` instead of `$.globals.lastName`).

 ### Element lifecycle methods {#lifecyclemethods}